Arab culture: Society

+Sports

 Pan Arab Games

 The Pan Arab Games are a regional multi-sport event held between nations from the Arab world.
 The first Games were held in 1953 in Alexandria, Egypt.
 Intended to be held every four years since, political turmoil as well as financial difficulties has made the event an unstable one.
 Women were first allowed to compete in 1985.
 By the 11th Pan Arab Games, the number of countries participating reached all 22 members of the Arab League, with roughly over 8,000 Arab athletes participating, it was considered the largest in the Games' history, with the Doha Games in 2011 expected to exceed that number.

 Cuisine

 Originally, the Arabs of the Arabian Peninsula relied heavily on a diet of dates, wheat, barley, rice and meat, with little variety, with a heavy emphasis on yoghurt products, such as leben (لبن) (yoghurt without butterfat).
 Arabian cuisine today is the result of a combination of richly diverse cuisines, spanning the Arab world and incorporating Levantine, Egyptian, and others.
 It has also been influenced to a degree by the cuisines of India, Turkey, Berber, and others.
 In an average Arab household in Eastern Arabia, a visitor might expect a dinner consisting of a very large platter, shared commonly, with a vast mountain of rice, incorporating lamb or chicken, or both, as separate dishes, with various stewed vegetables, heavily spiced, sometimes with a tomato sauce.
 Most likely, there would be several other items on the side, less hearty.
 Tea would certainly accompany the meal, as it is almost constantly consumed.
 Coffee would be included as well.